glenveigas437/SystemDesignNinja/Low Level Design/Design Patterns/00 - Design Patterns.md

 In Software Enginnering, Design Patterns are highly essential, as they narrow down the commonly occurring problems in software design to one general solution that can be reused.

 Mainly there are 3 types of design patterns
-i) Creational Design Patterns
+- Creational Design Patterns
-ii) Structural Design Patterns iii) Behavoiral Design Patterns
+- Structural Design Patterns
+- Behavoiral Design Patterns

 ## 1) Creational Design Patterns
 Creational as the name suggests means the process of creating some element.
 Creational Design Patterns deal with creation of classes and objects.